-Now with a ten-year track record, Forager is a sustainable business but remains nimble enough to invest in smaller listed companies not accessible to many investment managers.
+Now with a 13-year track record, Forager is a sustainable business but remains nimble enough to invest in smaller listed companies not accessible to many investment managers.

 The company is majority owned by staff, and Forager’s external shareholders support the desire to place performance before revenue.
 That means capping the size of funds before too much money becomes an impediment to performance.